 I’m actually not especially interested in convincing any one of anything.
 My hope is that you will find something here that is interesting, challenging, encouraging, or thought-provoking.

 I have had a long-standing interest in the literature of the Holiness Movement.
 The text of several books that reflect the views of the Holiness preachers of the nineteenth century are maintained on this web site.
 This includes a compendium of John Wesley’s teachings on the doctrine of Christian Perfection and a 1940 scholarly study of Wesleyan Theology.
 You may find a listing of the books here by clicking on the banner below:

-And, I maintain a blog drawn from the writings of the nineteenth century Bible Scholar and Holiness advocate Daniel Steele (1824-1914).
+I used to maintain a blog drawn from the writings of the nineteenth century Bible Scholar and Holiness advocate Daniel Steele (1824-1914).
+It is currently inactive, but the archived posts can still be searched and read.
 It can be found by clicking on this banner: